 A Pouched Rat Being Trained to Detect Land Mines

-Gambian Pouched Rats As An Invasive Species
+An Invasive Species

+Despite their ability to become delightful pets and their usefulness in helping to save human lives, in Florida feral Gambian pouched rats have become a potential problem.
 The situation is thought to have begun when a pet breeder released pouched rats—reportedly six to eight individuals—into the wild on Grassy Key (or when the animals escaped).
-The rats reproduced rapidly.
-There were serious concerns that they would damage the habitat, compete with local species and migrate to other environmentally sensitive areas.
+The rodents reproduced rapidly.
+There were serious concerns that they would damage the habitat, compete with local species, and migrate to other environmentally sensitive areas.

 There are fears that the pouched rats are competing with endangered native wood rats.
-Officials are very concerned about the rats reaching the mainland and the Everglades.
+Officials are very concerned about the animals reaching the mainland and the Everglades.
 Gambian pouched rats have damaged food crops in Africa and might have a serious effect on agricultural crops on the U.S. mainland.
 New attempts are being made to remove the animals, which include a trapping program.

-In 2003 it was suggested that Gambian pouched rats were implicated in an outbreak of monkeypox in the United States.
+In 2003, it was suggested that Gambian pouched rats were implicated in an outbreak of monkeypox in the United States.
 Monkeypox is a viral disease related to smallpox, although it's generally—but not always—less serious.
 The virus is often carried inside rodent bodies.

 It was discovered that most of the people who became ill with monkeypox had come into contact with infected prairie dogs.
 It's thought that an animal vendor placed cages containing imported and infected Gambian pouched rats and other infected rodents close to cages containing prairie dogs.
 This allowed the virus to pass to the prairie dogs.
 CDC testing showed that one of the pouched rats and several of the other rodents contained the virus in their bodies.
 Humans may have become infected when they handled the prairie dogs.